Physics-informed neural networks: Function approximation

 Most of the physical laws that govern the dynamics of a system can be described by partial differential equations.
 For example, the Navier–Stokes equations are a set of partial differential equations derived from the conservation laws (i.e., conservation of mass, momentum, and energy) that govern fluid mechanics.
 The solution of the Navier–Stokes equations with appropriate initial and boundary conditions allows the quantification of flow dynamics in a precisely defined geometry.
 However, these equations cannot be solved exactly and therefore numerical methods must be used (such as finite differences, finite elements and finite volumes).
 In this setting, these governing equations must be solved while accounting for prior assumptions, linearization, and adequate time and space discretization.

-Recently, solving the governing partial differential equations of physical phenomena using deep learning has emerged as a new field of scientific machine learning (SciML), leveraging the universal approximation and high expressivity of neural networks.
+Recently, solving the governing partial differential equations of physical phenomena using deep learning has emerged as a new field of scientific machine learning (SciML), leveraging the universal approximation theorem and high expressivity of neural networks.
 In general, deep neural networks could approximate any high-dimensional function given that sufficient training data are supplied.
 However, such networks do not consider the physical characteristics underlying the problem, and the level of approximation accuracy provided by them is still heavily dependent on careful specifications of the problem geometry as well as the initial and boundary conditions.
 Without this preliminary information, the solution is not unique and may lose physical correctness.
 On the other hand, physics-informed neural networks (PINNs) leverage governing physical equations in neural network training.
 Namely, PINNs are designed to be trained to satisfy the given training data as well as the imposed governing equations.
 In this fashion, a neural network can be guided with training data that do not necessarily need to be large and complete.
 Potentially, an accurate solution of partial differential equations can be found without knowing the boundary conditions.
 Therefore, with some knowledge about the physical characteristics of the problem and some form of training data (even sparse and incomplete), PINN may be used for finding an optimal solution with high fidelity.

 PINNs allow for addressing a wide range of problems in computational science and represent a pioneering technology leading to the development of new classes of numerical solvers for PDEs.
 PINNs can be thought of as a meshfree alternative to traditional approaches (e.g., CFD for fluid dynamics), and new data-driven approaches for model inversion and system identification.
 Notably, the trained PINN network can be used for predicting the values on simulation grids of different resolutions without the need to be retrained.
-In addition, they allow for exploiting automatic differentiation (AD) to compute the required derivatives in the partial differential equations, a new class of differentiation techniques widely used to derive neural networks assessed to be superior to numerical or symbolic differentiation.
+In addition, being neural fields, they allow for exploiting automatic differentiation (AD) to compute the required derivatives in the partial differential equations, a new class of differentiation techniques widely used to derive neural networks assessed to be superior to numerical or symbolic differentiation.